"How sad it is to think that we would give up on any other creature who’s just like us."

 Clichés Are Overused for a Reason

 As simple and cliché as it may sound, when there are fewer unknowns, there are fewer things to fear.
 Get to know your neighbors — your world.
 Simple truths resonate truer when we've been through complex experiences, challenging our fears and prejudices.
 Listen to the experiences of others — this is what adds color to our lives.
-It is why a person who has overcome adversity or a great trial, so often give us an adage we know all too well.
-We ignore the message because it seems trite, but their context and their understanding is what is new.
+It is why those who have overcome adversities so often give us adages we know too well.
+We ignore their message because it seems trite, but their context and their understanding is what's new.
 Ideas are important but just as important are the journeys that bring people to that realization.
 It's what they've been through, and unless we've been through it, it will sound like the same tired rhetoric.
 The rhetoric "old" people with life experience spoon us.
-Their meaning can never properly be put into words; it is words themselves that are inadequate.
+Their meaning can never properly be put into words, but it is words themselves that are inadequate.
 The meaning must be experienced, it must be shown.
 When put into words, it will sound childish, because words can be childish.
 But the words are only meant to trigger memories of an experience, a feeling — that is their purpose.

 Just as clichés are built on context, stereotypes and prejudices are often built on a lack of context, a willful lack of context.
 When we avoid living a textured life, then yes, the message of Mr. Rogers sounds cliché — because we won't know any better.

 Useful Companions (Improve Your Education and This Site by Buying a Book):